MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/security-provisioning.md

 # Data Access Management

 Organizations can use [authentication](./secure-authentication.md) and [authorization](./secure-analytics-role-based-access-control.md) to control access to the scenario's services.

-Each product's best practice section features guidance about how to set up security for a particular service.
-For example, the Azure Data Lake best practices section describes how to grant access to data products.
+The best practice section features guidance about how to set up security for a particular services.
+For example, the Azure Data Lake best practices section describes for [Access control and data lake configurations in Azure Data Lake Storage](best-practices/data-lake-access.md).

-> [!NOTE]
-> Every business needs to define its data governance process in detail for each data product.
-For example, data with a **public** classification or **internal use only** might be secured by resources, but anything **confidential** or above is secured using options outlined in [Data privacy for data management and analytics in Azure](secure-data-privacy.md).
-For more classification types, see [Requirements for governing Azure data in a modern enterprise](./govern-requirements.md#data-governance-classification).

 In other sections, we've focused on how to how to onboard data applications (which create data products).
 The focus has been predominantly on using automation as much as possible.

 There are two ways, within the Azure platform, to approach giving access to data products from within Azure Purview (data policies) or a custom data marketplace which uses Azure Active Directory Entitlement Management to grant access to data products.
 As Azure Purview (data policies) is covered in [Dataset provisioning by data owner for Azure Storage (preview)](/azure/purview/how-to-access-policies-storage), we will concentrate on the scenario of using Azure Active Directory Entitlement Management with a custom data marketplace.

+> [!NOTE]
+> Every business needs to define its data governance process in detail for each data product.
+For example, data with a **public** classification or **internal use only** might be secured by resources, but anything **confidential** or above is secured using options outlined in [Data privacy for data management and analytics in Azure](secure-data-privacy.md).
+For  classification types, see [Requirements for governing Azure data in a modern enterprise](./govern-requirements.md#data-governance-classification).

 ## What is Azure AD entitlement management?